thepowersgang/mrustc/README.md

 Current Features
 ===
 - Full compilation chain including HIR and MIR stages (outputting to C)
-- Supports just x86-64 linux
-- MIR optimisations
+- MIR optimisations (to take some load off the C compiler)
 - Optionally-enablable exhaustive MIR validation (set the `MRUSTC_FULL_VALIDATE` environment variable)
 - Functional cargo clone (minicargo)
+  - Includes build script support
+- Procedural macros (custom derive)

 Short-Term Plans
 ===
 - Fix currently-failing tests (mostly in type inferrence)
 - Fix all known TODOs in MIR generation (still some possible leaks)
-- Perform a clean rustc bootstrap (using a mrustc-built compiler as stage0)

 Medium-Term Goals
 ===
 - Propagate lifetime annotations so that MIR can include a borrow checker

-Progress
-===
-- Compiles static libraries into loadable HIR tree and MIR code
-- Supports custom derive (aka macros 1.1)
-- Compiles `rustc` that can compile the standard library and "hello, world"
-- Compiles a running `cargo`

 Note: All progress is against the source of rustc 1.19.0